-To use the Refresh Oracle Database via Data Pump workflow:
+To use the Oracle - Refresh Database via Data Pump workflow:

-- 1. Create a deployable copy of the workflow (see Create a Deployable Workflow on page 17). - 2.
+- 1. Create a deployable copy of the workflow (see "Create a Deployable Workflow" in HP DMA Quick Start Tutorial). - 2.
 Determine the values that you will specify for the following parameters: